martindrapeau/backbone-game-engine/README.md

 backbone-game-engine
 ====================

-An elemntary HTML5 Game Engine using Backbone.
+An elementary HTML5 Game Engine using Backbone.
 Demonstration with Super Mario is here:

 Why Backbone?